-Municipal license tax receivables are recorded in the fiscal year in which payment is due and, accordingly, represent taxes which are due and uncollected at June 30, 2023.
-The annual Municipal License Tax is determined based on the gross income of all commerce and industrial organizations that have operations in the Municipality of Guaynabo, and are not totally or partially exempt under the Industrial Incentive Law of Puerto Rico.
+Municipal license tax receivables are recorded in the fiscal year in which payment is due and, accordingly, represent taxes which are due and uncollected on June 30, 2024.
+The annual Municipal License Tax is determined based on the gross income of all commerce and industrial organizations that have operations in the Municipality of Guaynabo and are not totally or partially exempt under the Industrial Incentive Law of Puerto Rico.